syfulislam763/I-dont-Know-JavaScript/README.md

 # I-don't-Know-JavaScript

-# String
+### String
 The String Object is used to represent and manipulate a sequence of characters.
-(MDN)
+(MDN),

 **String Properties**
     1. ### String.length